If you want to build an iPhone app in 2023 you have plenty of options.

-Many freelancers will also have a popular projects section which will line out how much they charge for a specific project.
+Many freelancers will also have a popular projects section that will line out how much they charge for a specific project.
 Searching here can provide a better estimate of the cost of your app than looking at the hourly rate, as the time it takes someone to build an app will vary.

-If you find a freelancer you like, you can contact them and begin to discuss your project.
+If you find a freelancer you like, you can contact them and begin to discuss your new project.

 An alternative option is to post a job on the site and let freelancers contact you.
 When you do this, be sure to include information about your project so suitable applicants can apply.